Leionel/Obs_Notes/README.md

 # Obs_Notes
-this is a repo of my obsidain notes.
+this is a repo of my obsidian notes.